 Let’s talk about how to write for publications that get millions of readers.
-But first, it’s important to make clear that getting published on highly popular publications (like Forbes, Entrepreneur, Inc, Business Insider and Fast Company) will take a ton of upfront work.
-However, there’s a basic formula you can follow—and the rewards are well worth the time investment it takes to land a publication column.
+But first, it’s important to make clear that getting published in highly popular publications (like Forbes, Entrepreneur, Inc., Business Insider, and Fast Company) will take a ton of upfront work.
+However, you can follow a basic formula—and the rewards are well worth the time investment it takes to land a publication column.

 Because I want to get straight to the point for you, here’s a quick answer that sums up the nuanced approach this ultimate guide breaks down…